 Over twenty years ago, Dr. John Urquhart published a paper titled, “Patient Non-Compliance with Drug Regimens: Measurement, Clinical Correlates, Economic Impact.”
 Urquhart argued that when patients skip doses, take medications off schedule or don’t adhere to trial requirements, Sponsors can arrive at erroneous conclusions.
-Since publication of his paper, new trial designs and methods of statistical analysis have helped indirectly to address the issue.
+Since his publication, new trial designs and methods of statistical analysis have indirectly addressed the issue.
 However, medication nonadherence and trial noncompliance continues to persist, contributing to rising clinical trial costs.

 To illustrate the financial impact of medication nonadherence, we consider a realistic scenario of a Phase II trial having an industry average of 203 enrolled patients.
 The trial has a constant investigational medicinal product (IMP) nonadherence rate of 30%.
 We review the impact of nonadherence on the study’s power and sample size, cost of capital and opportunity costs, recruitment and retention costs, noncompliance episodes and missed appointments.
 We then share how compliance tools like Synegys’ mComply can improve a study’s financial performance.